SYNUCLEINOPATHIES: DEFINING & UNDERSTANDING THEIR HETEROGENEITY

 We have generated iPSC from patients who harbor CAG tract (polyglutamine-encoding) expansion mutations that lead to neurodegenerative ataxias, including SCA-1, SCA-2, SCA-3, SCA-7, SCA-8 and DRPLA.
 Beginning with SCA-3 and DRPLA, we are interested in understanding the biological consequences of misfolding of the encoded proteins and the effects on the multi-protein complexes in which they below.

-• Gene therapies.
+- Gene therapies.
 Therapeutically, we are interested in whether genetic correction of these expansions is equivalent to knockdown, a project that has consequences for understanding the potential (and also the potential limitations) of antisense gene therapy for these diseases.
 We have an active project in which we are testing a gene therapy for DRPLA in stem-cell models matched to patients prior to introducing them in a clinical context.
-The idea is to better understand on- and off-target effects of ASOs and other gene therapies “in the dish” before clinical trial.
+The idea is to better understand on- and off-target effects of ASOs, biologics and small-molecule therapies “in the dish” before clinical trial.

 CLINICAL RESEARCH